tzoltak/logdataLimeSurvey/README.md

 -   specific value means that this value is always reported for a given type of events,
 -   NA means that a property is not defined for a given type of event and it will have value "undefined" assigned n a log.

 Some more detailed description of what each event type represents is provided below.
 Please note that the applet uses the [*JQuery*](https://jquery.com/) library event handlers.
+That means specifically that *resize* and *scroll* events are triggered only by actions affecting a browser window/page (i.e. performing resizing or scrolling on elements within the page, like TEXTAREA elements, do not trigger these events).

 -   *mousedown*: